Chapter 9 Performance metrics

 In many simulations, the scale of the outcome is an arbitrary feature of the data-generating process, making the absolute magnitude of performance metrics less meaningful.
 To ease interpretation of performance metrics, it is useful to consider their magnitude relative to the baseline level of variation in the outcome.
 One way to achieve this is to generate data so the outcome has unit variance (i.e., we generate outcomes in standardized units).
 Doing so puts the bias, true standard error, and root mean-squared error on the scale of standard deviation units, which can facilitate interpretation about what constitutes a meaningfully large bias or a meaningful difference in RMSE.

-9.1.1 Comparing the Performances of the Cluster RCT Estimation Procedures
+9.1.1 Comparing the Performance of the Cluster RCT Estimation Procedures

-We demonstrate the calculation of performance metrics for the point estimators of average treatment effects in our cluster-RCT example.
+We now demonstrate the calculation of performance metrics for the point estimators of average treatment effects in the cluster-RCT example.
 In Chapter 8, we generated a large set of replications of several different treatment effect estimators.
-Using these results, we can assess the bias, standard error, and RMSE of our three different estimators of the ATE.
+Using these results, we can assess the bias, standard error, and RMSE of three different estimators of the ATE.
 These performance metrics address the following questions:

 Let us see how the three estimators compare on these metrics.